Jessymelanson/FreeLauncher/README.md

 pack choices where that pack is still present.

 ## Why a launcher is different from other apps
-buiot with a purpose, a raw application that doesn't communicate with any servers.
+built with a purpose, a raw application that doesn't communicate with any servers.
 'it just works'

 ## Verify what you downloaded